Find essential travel information to make the most out of your trip to South Australia.

 The main coach terminal in Adelaide is the Adelaide Central Bus Station.
 All coaches depart from and arrive at this terminal.
 Look at Greyhound Australia, LinkSA or Premier Stateliner.

-Less than two hours drive from Adelaide, the SeaLink ferry takes you across to Kangaroo Island.
+Less than two hours drive from Adelaide, the SeaLink ferry can transport you and your car across to Kangaroo Island.
+Alternatively, KIC (Kangaroo Island Connect) is an express ferry service that will get you to Kangaroo Island where you can either hire a car, van or RV near the ferry terminal in Penneshaw.
 There are three departures each day and extra services during peak times.
 Refreshments are available on-board.
 Crossing the Murray River is easy with free vehicle ferries.
 Each operates 24 hours a day, seven days a week, unless otherwise advertised.

 The Adelaide Metro Visitor Pass includes unlimited travel for three consecutive days as well as a visitor pack with maps and travel guides.